diego021/PXE-boot-environment/README.md

 dhcp-boot=net:BIOS,pxelinux.0,pxeserver,192.168.0.3  # Change 192.168.0.3 for your server IP.
 ```

-Additionally, you can change other parameters if you know what you are doing.
+Additionally, it's possible to change other parameters if you know what you are doing.

-Also, you can define `/etc/dnsmasq.d/address.conf` file in the following format if you want to provide internal domain names:
+You can define `/etc/dnsmasq.d/address.conf` file in the following format if you want to provide internal domain names:

 ```
 address=/myinternaldomain.com/192.168.0.3